 Tourism is an important component of the regional and Vancouver Island economy, bringing in hundreds of thousands of visitors annually from across Canada and around the world.
-Nanaimo is a major beneficiary of leisure and business travel because of its gateway destination status to Vancouver Island and sizeable hospitality sector, including hotels, food and beverage operations and transportation services.
-The engagement process showed that many stakeholders view tourism as a growth industry moving forward, however, the role and scope that the Economic Development Agency should play in this growth has yet to be determined.
+Nanaimo is a major beneficiary of leisure and business travel because of its gateway destination status to Vancouver Island and sizeable hospitality sector, including hotels, food and beverage operations and transportation services, as well as arts and culture amenities.
+The engagement process showed that many stakeholders view tourism as a growth industry moving forward, however, the role and scope that EcDev should play in this growth has yet to be determined.

-The City currently contracts with Tourism Association of Vancouver Island for tourism marketing and visitor servicing with the goal of strengthening Nanaimo's position as a tourism destination, under the aegis of Tourism Nanaimo.
+The City currently delivers tourism marketing and visitor servicing with the goal of strengthening Nanaimo's position as a tourism destination, under the aegis of Tourism Nanaimo.
 The Nanaimo Hospitality Association, with the support of the City and the Nanaimo Regional District, receive the provincial Municipal and Regional District Tax (MRDT) that is used to market Nanaimo region.
 The Tourism Association of Vancouver Island is one of six regional destination marketing organizations in the province whose purpose is to create and market visitor experiences with an emphasis on regional markets in BC, Alberta and Washington State.
 Destination BC and Destination Canada are the provincial and national market arms that are responsible for marketing the province and nation to long-haul and international markets.